gamesbook/pyprototypr/docs/source/script_anatomy.rst

     )

 In this example, an animated GIF image will be created, assembled out of the PNG images; one per page of the PDF.
-There will be delay of half a second between showing each image.
+There will be a delay of half-a-second between the showing of each image.

 Other Commands